testingisdocumenting/webtau/webtau-docs/znai/browser/introduction.md

-WebTau `browser.` module lets you interact with a browser.
+WebTau `browser` module lets you interact with a browser.

 It provides higher level abstractions to locate elements, encapsulate page implementation details and deal with async nature of modern UIs.